 It is not that hard to get an unskilled job in Germany as compared to a skilled job.
 One just has to prepare a good resume and have to apply for an unskilled job until one gets a call for the job.

-In Germany, unskilled workers can earn between 10 Euro to 15 Euro per hour.
-If we compare this number to other countries then this is a quite good salary one can earn from an unskilled job.
+In Germany, unskilled workers can earn between EUR 10 to EUR 15 per hour.
+If we compare this number to other countries, then this is quite a good salary one can earn from an unskilled job.

 Yes.
 Germany does not require you to have a list of experience to take up an unskilled job.
 A high school degree is sufficient for an unskilled worker.